Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Design

 \begin{paragraph}{Perspective.} Participants were randomly assigned to assume the role of either the first or last (i.e., third or fifth) agent in the instance.
-This expanded our data set without biasing our results, as valuations were randomly generated and allocations did not depend on the agent's identity.
+Providing two perspectives expanded our data set and enabled participants to have different goods in their bundles for the same instances.
+This did not bias our results as valuations were randomly generated and allocations did not depend on agents' identities. \end{paragraph}